If you’ve ever been in a bathroom with a clogged toilet and no plunger, you’ve probably asked yourself: will this toilet unclog itself?

 A clogged toilet will typically unclog itself over time.
 Most things that clog a toilet are water-soluble which means they will eventually dissolve in the toilet water.
 When the clog is given enough time to break down, the pressure of a flush should be enough to clear the pipes.

-This might sound simple, but there’s a few more things you really should know before you let that poor clogged toilet fend for itself.
+This might sound simple, but there are a few more things you really should know before you let that poor clogged toilet fend for itself.
 Let’s get to it!

 Will a Toilet Unclog Itself?